arinzecode/Scrapping-understat.com-for-player-data-using-beautifulsoup/README.md

-Scrapping understat.com for player data.
+Scrapping Understat for player and match data.